-Briefly, McEwen's book has at least one other detail worth mentioning here: a comparison between ancient shipbuilding techniques and weaving—or, as she says, "the way ancient shipwrights assembled their craft is clearly analogous to the technique of weaving.
+Briefly, McEwen's book has at least one other detail worth mentioning here: a comparison between ancient shipbuilding techniques and weaving—or, as she says, "the way ancient shipwrights assembled their craft is clearly analogous to the techniques of weaving.
 To edge-join planks with mortise-and-tenon joints is, essentially, to interlace pieces of wood."

 In the shipyard, planks laid in one direction were fastened to other planks by tenons that penetrated, or interlaced, the planks at right angles in order to bind them together.
 Similarly, on a loom, the warp threads (analogous to planks) extended in one direction are bound together by weft threads (analogous to tenons and pegs) traveling orthogonally, which interpenetrate the warp threads at right angles to make the cloth.

-McEwen weaves this together with Vitruvius's descriptions of the very first buildings, where, in Vitruvius's own words, "first, with upright forked props and twigs put between, they wove their walls."
 That is, they "wove their walls" with wood—making some of the Western world's earliest architectural structures, as McEwen summarizes, both the product of and identical with "an upright Greek loom."

-That is, they were textiles—as were ancient Greek ships.
+They were textiles—as were ancient Greek ships.
 Like floating pieces of oversized clothing woven together from fallen forests.